alexagoff/new-accession-ingest/README.md

 - you will need to install openpyxl if you intend to use .xlsx file as input instead of .csv for new_accessions.py
 - go onto UO vpn
-- run new_accessions.py ('input' can be .csv or .xlsx type)
+- run new_accessions.py ('input' can be .csv or .xlsx type) (it might take a couple minutes to run)
   - do either:
     - python new_accessions.py ~/path/to/input (e.g. ~/Desktop/folder/input)
     - python new_accessions.py (without argument) if path to input is manually entered in new_accessions.py (line 15).